AI Summary of Peer-Reviewed Research

 Research area:Remote sensingEcologyClimate variability and models

-What the study found: The global "green wave" centroid, a satellite-based measure of vegetation phenology, moves northward during both boreal and austral summer.
-The study also found that the trajectory's eastward shift is accelerating.
+The study found that the global "green wave" centroid, a metric for the seasonal movement of vegetation across Earth, shifts northward during both boreal and austral summer.
+The authors also report an accelerating eastward shift and a decreasing trajectory amplitude.

-What the researchers tested: The researchers proposed a way to quantify global phenology by tracking the centroid of the green wave using satellite data and Earth system model data.
-They compared the observed trajectory with expectations based on earlier reports of global greening.
+The researchers proposed a way to quantify global phenology, the seasonal timing of plant activity, by tracking the centroid of the green wave using satellite data and Earth system model data.
+They compared the resulting trajectory across datasets and against expectations based on earlier reports of global greening.

 Key points

-• The green wave centroid moves northward during both boreal and austral summer.
+• The green wave centroid shifts northward during both boreal and austral summer.

-• The austral summer northward shift is consistently larger than the boreal summer shift across datasets.
+• The austral summer northward shift is consistently larger than the boreal summer shift.

-• The trajectory's amplitude is decreasing, and the abstract says this trend is projected to intensify this century.
+• The amplitude of the trajectory is decreasing and is projected to decrease further this century.

 Disclosure